SyncGM/console/README.md

-Console v1.1 by Solistra and Enelvon
+Console v1.2 by Solistra and Enelvon
 =============================================================================
+**TODO:** Update documentation for version 1.2.

 Summary
 -----------------------------------------------------------------------------